wp-plugins/encyclopedia-lexicon-glossary-wiki-dictionary/readme.txt

 = 1.2.3 =
 * Fixed the "order by" list in the cloud widget
-* Fixed some german translations
+* Fixed some German translations

 = 1.2.2 =
 * Added the "encyclopedia" class to all auto generated links